HappyHorse Release Watch: Availability, API Access, and What Is Confirmed

 That one distinction should change how we plan future pages:

-- landing page now: community, updates, traffic capture
+- updates page now: community, Discord, and announcement capture

-- blog now: confirmed vs rumor, release watch
+- blog now: confirmed vs rumor, release watch, GitHub/open-source questions

 Recommended content stack for the current window